Raikia/UhOh365/README.md

 This script allows for email validation with **zero login attempts** and only uses Microsoft's built-in Autodiscover API so it is invisible to the person/company who owns the email address.
 Furthermore, this API call appears to be completely unthrottled and I was able to validate over 2,000 email addresses within 1 minute in my testing.

 ## Usage
 The script is actually really basic and easy to use.
-You make a file of the emails you want to see are valid or not and pass it as an argument to the script:
+You make a file of the emails you want to see are valid or not and pass it as an argument to the script.
+Or you can provide a file just of usernames and give the -s argument to automatically append a suffix to each entry:

     Usage: UhOh365.py [-h] [-v] [-t THREADS] [-o OUTPUT] file